JerMa88/jerma88.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am an undergraduate researcher at Southern Methodist University in Dallas, Tx.
 I major in Computer Science B.S., Mathematics B.A. and Data Science B.S..
-I am working with [Dr. Mehak Gupta](mehakg.smu.edu) for her current research in deep learning and natural language processing with applications in healthcare, where my responsibility has been fine-tuning LLM with interview transcripts for personality and disorder detection.
+I am working with [Dr. Mehak Gupta](mailto:mehakg.smu.edu)[🔗](https://mehak25.github.io/) for her current research in deep learning and natural language processing with applications in healthcare, where my responsibility has been fine-tuning LLM with interview transcripts for personality and disorder detection.

 I am looking for a Ph.D. program in Computer Science, with a focus on Machine Learning Theory and Natural Language Processing.

-I also have an individual study session on Recommender System applied in University Schema mentored by [Dr. Michael Hahsler](mhahsler@smu.edu) of Computer Science at the Bobby B. Lyle School of Engineering, and [Dr. Peter Moore](pmoore@smu.edu) of Mathematics at the Dedman College of Humanities and Sciences.
+I also have an individual study session on Recommender System applied in University Schema mentored by [Dr. Michael Hahsler](mailto:mhahsler@smu.edu)[🔗](https://michael.hahsler.net/) of Computer Science at the Bobby B. Lyle School of Engineering, and [Dr. Peter Moore](mailto:pmoore@smu.edu)[🔗](https://people.smu.edu/pmoore/) of Mathematics at the Dedman College of Humanities and Sciences.

 My works can be found here: